 of summer all you really feel like doing is getting down to one of the

 Poetto beach is the best of these.

-Though it is cool in winter I still enjoy walking along this beach on a sunny winter's day - with only my thoughts to keep me company.
+Although it is cool in winter I still enjoy walking along this beach on a sunny winter's day - with only my thoughts to keep me company.

-Cagliari is particularly good as a base during the winter with many Hotels in Cagliari offering very reasonable deals during the winter season.
+Cagliari is particularly good as a base during the winter.
+Many Hotels in Cagliari offer very reasonable deals during the winter season.

 The interior of the island too is great in winter, the perfect place to really experience the traditional way of life of this magical island.